-In 1994 the air force had 45,000 active personnel and 8,000 reserve personnel.
-Headquartered in Rawalpindi, it comprises directorates for operations, maintenance, administration, and electronics.
-There are three air defense districts-north, central, and south.
+In 1994 the Pakistan Air Force had 45,000 active personnel and 8,000 reserve personnel.
+Headquartered in Rawalpindi, it comprised directorates for operations, maintenance, administration, and electronics.
+There were three air defense districts-north, central, and south.

-In 1994 the air force was organized into eighteen combat squadrons, with a total of 430 combat aircraft.
+In 1994 the air force was organized into eighteen squadrons, with a total of 430 combat aircraft.
 The mainstay of the air force was the F-16 fighter.
 Of the forty aircraft originally acquired, thirty-four were in service, divided among three squadrons.
 Some were reportedly grounded because of a lack of spare parts resulting from the 1990 United States suspension of military transfers to Pakistan (see The United States and the West, ch.
 4).
 Pakistan had an additional seventy-one F-16s on order, but delivery has been suspended since 1990.

 Other interceptors included 100 Chinese J-6s (which were scheduled to be phased out) and eighty J-7s, organized into four squadrons and two squadrons, respectively.
 Air-to-air missiles included the Sparrow, Sidewinder, and Magic (see table 16, Appendix).

-To fulfill its ground-attack role, the air force had three squadrons of Chinese Q-5s (a total of fifty aircraft) as well as one squadron of eighteen Mirage IIIs (EP and DP) and three squadrons (fifty-eight aircraft) of Mirage 5s, one squadron of which was equipped with Exocet missiles and was deployed in an antiship role.
-The Mirage 5s are scheduled to be upgraded with French assistance.
+The air force had a ground-attack role.
+The air force had three squadrons of Chinese Q-5s (a total of fifty aircraft) as well as one squadron of eighteen Mirage IIIs and three squadrons (fifty-eight aircraft) of Mirage 5s, one squadron of which was equipped with Exocet missiles and was deployed in an antiship role.

-In 1994 Pakistan also took out of storage thirty of forty-eight Mirage III-Os that it had originally acquired from Australia.
-They were grouped into a fighter squadron.
+In 1994 Pakistan took out of storage thirty of forty-eight Mirage IIIs that it had originally acquired from Australia; the Mirages were grouped into a fighter squadron.
+Additionally, Pakistan's Mirage 5s were scheduled to be upgraded with French assistance.

-The backbone of the transport fleet was formed by twelve C-130 Hercules, which had recently been upgraded; plans to acquire more were stymied by the dispute with the United States over Pakistan's nuclear program.
-There were also smaller transport aircraft and a variety of reconnaissance and training aircraft.
+The backbone of the transport fleet was formed by twelve C130 Hercules, which had recently been upgraded; plans to acquire more were stymied by the dispute with the United States over Pakistan's nuclear program.

+There were also smaller transport aircraft and a variety of reconnaissance aircraft.